-Provision (benefit) for income taxes
+Provision for income taxes

-The provision (benefit) for income taxes was as follows (in thousands):
+The provision for income taxes was as follows (in thousands):

-Year e nded December 31 ,
+Ye ar en aea December 31,

-2013 2012 2011
+2015 2014 2013

-(benefit) for income taxes \$ 328 \$ (571) \$ 141
+Provision for income taxes \$ 320 \$ 518 \$ 328

-The income tax expense recorded for the year ended December 31, 2013 is comprised of \$0.8 million in current and deferred tax expense for our profitable costplus foreign jurisdictions and accruals for tax contingencies in foreign jurisdictions, partially offset by \$0.5 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statute of limitations.
-The income tax benefit recorded for the year ended December 31, 2012 is comprised of a benefit of \$1.5 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statute of limitations, partially offset by \$0.9 million in current and deferred tax expense for our profitable cost-plus foreign entities and accruals for tax contingencies in foreign jurisdictions.
-The income tax expense recorded for the year ended December 31, 2011 is comprised of \$1.1 million in current and deferred tax expense for our profitable cost-plus foreign entities and accruals for tax contingencies in foreign jurisdictions, partially offset by a benefit of \$1.0 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statutes of limitation.
+The income tax expense recorded for the year ended December 31, 2015 is comprised of \$0.6 million in current and deferred tax expense for our profitable cost-plus foreign jurisdictions and accruals for tax contingencies in foreign jurisdictions, partially offset by \$0.3 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statute of limitations.
+The income tax expense recorded for the year ended December 31, 2014 is comprised of \$0.8 million in current and deferred tax expense for our profitable cost-plus foreign jurisdictions and accruals for tax contingencies in foreign jurisdictions, partially offset by \$0.3 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statute of limitations.
+The income tax expense recorded for the year ended December 31, 2013 is comprised of \$0.8 million in current and deferred tax expense for our profitable cost-plus foreign jurisdictions and accruals for tax contingencies in foreign jurisdictions, partially offset by \$0.5 million for the reversal of previously recorded tax contingencies due to the expiration of the applicable statute of limitations.

-We continue to record a full valuation allowance against our U.S. net deferred tax assets at December 31, 2013 and against our U.S. and Canadian net deferred tax assets at December 31, 2012 as it is not more likely than not that we will realize a benefit from these assets in a future period.
+As of December 31, 2015 and 2014, we continue to record a full valuation allowance against our U.S. net deferred tax assets as it is not more likely than not that we will realize a benefit from these assets in a future period.
 We have not provided a valuation allowance against any of our other foreign net deferred tax assets as we have concluded it is more likely than not that we will realize a benefit from these assets in a future period because our subsidiaries in these jurisdictions are cost-plus taxpayers.

-As of December 31, 2013, we have federal and state net operating loss carryforwards of approximately \$194.1 million and \$21.0 million, respectively, which will expire between 2014 and 2033.
-As of December 31, 2013, we have available federal and state research and experimentation tax credit carryforwards of approximately \$7.8 million and \$3.1 million, respectively, which begin expiring in 2019.
-We have a general foreign tax credit of \$3.1 million which will begin expiring in 2016.
-Our ability to utilize our federal net operating losses may be limited by Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), which imposes an annual limit on the ability of a corporation that undergoes an "ownership change" to use its net operating loss carryforwards to reduce its tax liability.
+As of December 31, 2015, we have federal and state net operating loss carryforwards of approximately \$214.4 million and \$16.9 million, respectively, which will expire between 2016 and 2035.
+As of December 31, 2015, we have available federal and state research and experimentation tax credit carryforwards of approximately \$8.5 million and \$3.6 million, respectively, which begin expiring in 2019.
+We have a general foreign tax credit of \$3.2 million which will begin expiring in 2016.
+Our ability to utilize our federal net operating losses may be limited by Section 382 of the Internal Revenue Code of 1986, as amended, which imposes an annual limit on the ability of a corporation that undergoes an "ownership change" to use its net operating loss carryforwards to reduce its tax liability.
 An ownership change is generally defined as a greater than 50% point increase in equity ownership by 5% shareholders in any three-year period.